DERAlfons/aoc2022/Day20/COMMENTARY.md

 data structure for that.
 The array part is used to retain the original order of the elements and the doubly linked list part is used to shift elements in the list without having to relocate all the elements in between its old and new positions (Which is what i did in my initial solution).

+I also implemented the same thing in C++, using its `std::list` as a doubly linked list.
+The code for that can be found [here](https://github.com/DERAlfons/aoc2022/tree/master/Day20v2).